infinitered/ignite/docs/expo/Expo-and-Ignite.md

 Where you generally will need to start considering diverging from standard Expo is when you need custom native functionality.
 Note that you can do a lot of custom native code with Expo's new [Config Plugins](https://docs.expo.dev/guides/config-plugins/) feature, too, so even native code is no longer much of a barrier.

 If you still would rather not use Expo Go / CLI, then Ignite is already ready for you -- no "ejecting" necessary.
 Expo refers to this as the "bare workflow."
 Just run `yarn ios` / `yarn android` and it'll build using the React Native CLI.

-## Expo Snacks

-You can't run an Ignite app directly in [Expo Snack](https://snack.expo.dev/), but we have a new command in Ignite that will set up your project so it can load in a Snack!

-This is one of the coolest ways to demo an app to someone else without having to send them a build.
-They can try your app out right in their browser!

-Note there are some limitations to Expo Snacks, and making those work (other than out of the box for Ignite) is beyond the scope of this documentation.
-You can learn more in [the Snack docs](https://docs.expo.dev/workflow/snack/).

-TODO: add documentation for `npx ignite-cli snackify` here.